isabella232/offer-decisioning.en/help/monitor-events/monitor-offer-events.md

 ---
 product: experience platform
 solution: Experience Platform
-title: Monitor Offer Decisioning events in Adobe Experience Platform
+title: Get started with Offer Decisioning events
 description: Learn how to monitor Offer Decisioning events in Adobe Experience Platform.
 feature: Activities
 role: Business Practitioner
 level: Intermediate
 exl-id: 2471c688-2309-4394-9d97-10ab3e8816a0
 ---
-# Monitor Offer Decisioning events {#monitor-offer-events}
+# Get started with Offer Decisioning events {#monitor-offer-events}

 Each time the Offer Decisioning Service makes a decision for a given profile, information related to these events are automatically sent to Adobe Experience Platform.